trimstray/nginx-admins-handbook/README.md

 yum -y install httpd-tools
 ```

-This is [great explanation](https://stackoverflow.com/a/12732410) about ApacheBench by [Mamsaac](https://stackoverflow.com/users/669111/mamsaac):
+This is a [great explanation](https://stackoverflow.com/a/12732410) about ApacheBench by [Mamsaac](https://stackoverflow.com/users/669111/mamsaac):

   > _The apache benchmark tool is very basic, and while it will give you a solid idea of some performance, it is a bad idea to only depend on it if you plan to have your site exposed to serious stress in production._